 When that wasn’t an option, other students went into the dining halls while awaiting positive test results.

 On Wednesday, Feb.
 3, freshman psychology major Nicole Keddy received a call from a contact tracer.
 She had potentially been exposed to the virus and would have to quarantine at home or in UMass’ dedicated quarantine housing.
 The contact tracer told her to call back once she had made a decision.

 Keddy returned the call, but it went to voicemail and she left a message.
 Then, for the next three days, she stayed in her dorm and waited for a response.

 “I left probably five or six voicemails and emailed them and got nothing for days,” she told the Daily Collegian via email.
 Another close contact of hers faced a similar situation.

 “We were both left to linger in the dorm, use the bathrooms and showers, and go to dining halls while positive or potentially positive,” she said.
 “I didn’t know which building I was going to, what I needed to bring, who I came in contact with, what the next steps were, what I was allowed to do or where I needed to get tested.”

 Keddy’s friend had also been contacted Wednesday about possible exposure.
 On Friday night, after two days of waiting, the friend finally got a call telling her that she’d be quarantining in the UMass Hotel.

-Although the school has offered students who need to quarantine transportation to new living spaces, several students said they had to walk due to delays in transportation.
-When Keddy’s friend found out that she’d be living in the hotel, she walked there alone in below freezing temperatures, carrying all her belongings for the 10 to 14-day quarantine period.
+Although the school has offered to drive students who need to quarantine to their temporary living spaces, several students said they had to walk due to delays in transportation.
+When Keddy’s friend found out that she’d be living in the hotel, she walked there alone in below freezing temperatures, carrying all her belongings for the 10- to 14-day quarantine period.